apache/sis-site/source/faq.md

 Two Coordinate Reference Systems may not be considered equal if they are associated to different metadata (name, identifiers, scope, domain of validity, remarks), even though they represent the same logical {{% CRS %}}.
-In order to test if two {{% CRS %}} are functionally equivalent, use `Utilities​.equalsIgnoreMetadata(myFirstCRS, mySecondCRS)`.
+In order to test if two {{% CRS %}} are functionally equivalent, use `Utilities​.equals­Ignore­Metadata(myFirstCRS, mySecondCRS)`.

 ### Are CRS objects safe for use as keys in HashMap?    {#crsHashCode}

 Yes, every classes defined in the `org.apache.sis.referencing.crs`, `cs` and `datum` packages define properly their `equals(Object)` and `hashCode()` methods.
-The Apache SIS library itself uses {{% CRS %}} objects in `HashMap`-like containers for caching purpose.
+The Apache {{% SIS %}} library itself uses {{% CRS %}} objects in `HashMap`-like containers for caching purpose.

 ## Coordinate transformations    {#transforms}

 ### My transformed coordinates are totally wrong!    {#axisOrderInTransforms}

-This is most frequently caused by ordinate values given in the wrong order.
+This is most frequently caused by coordinate values given in the wrong order.
 Developers tend to assume a (_x_, _y_) or (_longitude_, _latitude_) axis order.
 But geographers and pilots are using (_latitude_, _longitude_) axis order for centuries, and the EPSG geodetic dataset defines geographic Coordinate Reference Systems that way.